Quantum phase transition of the Jaynes-Cummings model: Introduction

-It is known that the QPT can occur in JC model~\cite{Jaynes1963,Huang2020}, where a two-level system couples to a single-mode cavity field, when the atom-cavity coupling strength enters the deep-strong coupling regime.
-However, it still remains a challenge to observe this kind of QPT for a fully quantum system due to the non-negligible counter-rotating terms in such a deep-strong coupling regime.
-When the light is linearly polarized in cavity-QED systems~\cite{Crisp1991} or in other platforms that can implement deep-strong coupling regime, such as the circuit-QED system~\cite{Yoshihara2017} and Landau polaritons~\cite{Bayer2017}, the counter-rotating terms will make significant contributions to the system properties.
-Hence, the QPT is difficult to be observed in JC model that the atom and the cavity are resonantly coupled to each other.
+A QPT can occur in the JC model~\cite{Jaynes1963,Huang2020} when the atom-cavity coupling strength enters the deep-strong coupling regime.
+However, observing this type of QPT in a complete quantum system is challenging because of the non-negligible counter-rotating terms in this coupling regime.
+When the light is linearly polarized in cavity-QED systems~\cite{Crisp1991} or other platforms that can implement the deep-strong coupling regime of the light-matter interaction, such as the circuit-QED system~\cite{Yoshihara2017} and Landau polaritons~\cite{Bayer2017}, the counter-rotating terms will make important contributions to the system properties.
+Hence, QPT is difficult to observe in the resonant JC model with atom and cavity resonant coupling.